Byford Rail Extension Public Artworks and Interpretative Plan

 Those living and working in Byford will soon have a new transport choice with the future station location, 8kms south of Armadale Station.
 Apparatus is on the MetCONNX Alliance Design Team including Laing O’Rourke, Hames Sharley, Weston Williams and UDLA.
-In the first stage of works, Apparatus delivered the Sense of Place Statement and Preliminary Public Art Plan.
-The PPAP was developed in close collaboration with all related consultancy disciplines, METRONET and the Office of the Government Architect.
+In the first stage of works, Apparatus delivered the Sense of Place Statement, which wanted to highlight the history, culture and traditions of the Byford community to set the basis for future artworks.
+Successively Apparatus provided the Public Art Plan, developed in close collaboration with all related consultancy disciplines, METRONET and the Office of the Government Architect.
+The PAP refined the public art opportunities which comprises five public artworks.

 Deliverables